cjowen1/catomistic/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run tests and ensure they pass
+5. Run tests and ensure they pass
+6. Format and lint with ruff
-5. Submit a pull request
+7. Submit a pull request

 ## License